 We spoke with Staples about her career and what makes her different as an artist.

 Talk about who you are as an artist.
 What makes you different?

-As an Artist, I believe that I am open receptive and intuitive.
-What makes me different from other artist is my voice.
+As an artist, I believe that I am open, receptive and intuitive.
+What makes me different from other artists is my voice.
 It is distinct.
 The ability to effectively relay the sincere emotion needed to convey the message of a song is a strategy that I apply well.
 Simply put, I am believable.

 Explain your creative process when it comes to writing songs.